Category: Cultural Tourism

 The Indigenous People of the Kitara Region -The Bacwezi Rulers, great fighters and Wealth Creators Preservation of culture is at the heart of Kitara Foundation for Regional Tourism.
 Culture is an important pillow in our operations ‘‘Traditionally the Bacwezi are thought to have drowned into lake Mwitanzige, but another school of thought believes that the…

-• The Bantu Cultural Day in Uganda.
+• Uniting a Continent: The Annual Bantu Cultural Fair in Uganda

 • Kitara Religious and Cultural Development